Jayakodi

 Jayakodi is a 1940 Indian Tamil-language social problem film directed by Bhagwan Dada.
 The film stars K. T. Rukmini and K. Natarajan.
-It revolves around a girl who rebels against the dowry system in India.
+It revolves around a girl who rebels against the dowry system.
 The film was released on 17 March 1940 and became a success.
 No print of it is known to survive, making it a lost film.

 Plot

 Rajam, an impoverished Brahmin girl, is unmarried due to her family's inability to give dowry.
 Though a neighbouring family helps Rajam's family during their times of need, attempts to have her married still fail.
 Because of misunderstandings over money, a voracious moneylender murders Rajam's father and sets fire to their house.
 Rajam becomes a social activist and rebels against the dowry system.
 She becomes known as "Jayakodi", and prospective bridegrooms demanding dowry begin to disappear under mysterious circumstances, making people wonder what happened to them.
 After Rajam solves many dowry issues, she marries a man who genuinely loves her, and the couple continue their war against the dowry system.